scylladb/scylladb/docs/cql/cqlsh.rst

   ``/usr/bin/google-chrome-stable %s``).

 ``--ssl``
-  Use SSL when connecting to Cassandra
+  Use SSL when connecting to ScyllaDB.

 ``-u`` ``--user``
-  Username to authenticate against Cassandra with
+  Username to authenticate against ScyllaDB.

 ``-p`` ``--password``
-  The password to authenticate against Cassandra with should be used in conjunction with ``--user``
+  The password to authenticate against ScyllaDB, which should be used in conjunction with ``--user``

 ``-k`` ``--keyspace``